Hundreds of exam-style questions

 Command word help

 “State”, “describe”, “explain” and “justify” are just a few of what are known as command words.
 Students need to be able to identify the command words in a question so that they know the type of written response an examiner is looking for.
-Smart Advance identifies and explains the command words in every question.
+Smart Advance identifies and explains the command words from the specification in every question.

 Students can choose from two methods of marking their answers.
 Guided and unguided marking.
 Unguided shows the mark scheme to students and allows them to enter the number of marks awarded.
 Guided marking steps a student through a series of simple yes/no questions to help them judge their answer, automatically adding up the marks gained.